 2nd Proofing and frying

 - As you cut each of the doughnuts, place them onto lightly floured parchment squares and arrange them on a large baking tray.
-Dusting the paper squares will ease in transfering the doughnuts into the oil when they are ready for frying.
+Dusting the paper squares will ease in transferring the doughnuts into the oil when they are ready for frying.

 - Space them to allow room for proofing without touching one another.